Influenza Activity + Surveillance

 New South Wales

-The influenza season has not yet started and it is unlikely to start in the next four weeks.
+The influenza season is likely to commence in the next few weeks.

-The rate of influenza like illness (ILI) presentations to selected emergency departments was low and consistent with inter-seasonal activity.
+Hospital Surveillance – the rate of influenza like illness (ILI) presentations to selected emergency departments increased and is approaching the trigger level for the flu season.

 For more information: NSW Health - Infectious Diseases Alert

-Although the YTD count is 2.2 times the five year mean and 1.4 times the count for the same period in 2015, the overall pattern is consistent with inter-seasonal activity.
+Notification counts and percentage of positive tests both show fluctuations between weeks five and 14 followed by a decreasing trend to baseline levels.
+Although the YTD count is 1.9 times the five year mean and 1.2 times the count for the same period in 2015, the overall pattern remains consistent with inter- seasonal activity.

 For more information: QLD Health - Preventable Diseases

-Fifty-three cases of influenza were reported this week, with 43 cases being characterised as influenza A and ten as influenza B. Cases comprised of 20 males and 33 females, with a median age of 27 years.
-There have been 733 cases of influenza notified year-to-date, compared with 1,314 cases reported for the same period last year.
+Twenty-three cases of influenza were reported this week, with 13 cases being characterised as influenza A and ten as influenza B. Cases comprised of 14 males and nine females, with a median age of 39 years.
+There have been 848 cases of influenza notified year-to-date, compared with 1,873 cases reported for the same period last year.

 For more information: Communicable Diseases Control Branch